-- After winter break, there is very little time until finals.
-Dean’s Date approaches rapidly, and these papers and projects may be the longest papers or projects that students have ever done.
+- After classes end, Dean’s Date approaches rapidly, and these papers and projects may be the longest papers or projects that students have ever done.

 - Some students may not get enough sleep, and neglect proper nutrition or exercise.

 - Students may be very stressed about finals.
-For freshmen, this will be their first college finals: an adventure into the unknown.
+For first-year students, this will be their first college finals: an adventure into the unknown.